ScilifelabDataCentre/data.scilifelab.se/content/open_science/open_science_stories.md

 contrast in food, nature, and culture made the trip unforgettable.
 I really enjoyed exploring the local markets, trying new foods, and experiencing the different ways of life.

-_Gisele Miranda_: I really enjoy traveling and exploring new places, whether it’s a different country or just discovering a new part of Stockholm and having some fika!
+_Gisele Miranda_: I really enjoy travelling and exploring new places, whether it’s a different country or just discovering a new part of Stockholm and having some fika!
 I find a lot of inspiration in seeing how people live, eat, and create in different cultures.